 What an interesting time to be alive.
 What an interesting experience being a yoga teacher with nobody to teach.
-Ahh, but as a yoga teacher I am guessing that there is a lesson here and the lesson is on me.
-Part of attending graduate school for yoga teachers.
+Ah, but as a yoga teacher I am guessing that there is a lesson here and the lesson is on me.
+The true experience as student of yoga of attending graduate school for yoga teachers.

 The attributes of being a teacher of yoga that often escape us are humility, and non attachment.

 I started teaching Yoga in my early 20’s.
 I had the innate ability to step into a yoga class and begin teaching with confidence, poetry and philosophical wisdom.
 That was impressive, however when I walked into my day to day life I was chaotic, emotional and unbalanced.
 With the guidance and direction of a dear friend and meditation teacher I spent many years meditating and going through difficult but soulful changes.
 At the time there were fewer instructors and I was teaching a lot of classes and had many students.

 Through my life I taught in Los Angeles, Ireland, and New York City.
 Wherever I lived I taught yoga.
 Because I choose to travel I had to give up established classes.
 Traveling and moving to a different country, starting over in new cities, leaving my students and familiar situations forced me to let go.
 The changes I experienced from leaving behind what gave a sense of purpose and pride were difficult because I received a lot of support, praise and appreciation from students.